 What's the difference between amorphous and crystalline silica?

 Amorphous silica is silica in its natural occurring state.
 It is a trace mineral every mammal on the planet needs to live.
 It becomes crystalline when it is exposed to extreme heat through volcanic activity or commercial manufacturing means.
 The type of DE used in swimming pool, and other, filtration systems is crystalline silica.
 Crystalline silica is extremely dangerous when inhaled or ingested.
 It is not biodegradable.
-Perma-Guard's DE contains less than one half of 1% of crystalline silica and is considered GRAS (generally regarded as safe).
+Our DE contains less than one half of 1% of crystalline silica and is considered GRAS (generally regarded as safe).

 DE for animal feed use: